turbot/steampipe-samples/all/hackernews/README.md

 - `stories by hour`: Chart of story counts over time.

-- `ask and ahow by hour`: Chart of Ask and Show counts over time.
+- `ask and show by hour`: Chart of Ask and Show counts over time.

-- `companies mentioned`: Charts of companies mentioned in time, as a series of donut charts covering different time spans.
+- `company mentions`: A series of donut charts covering different time spans.

-- `languages mentioned`: Same for programming languages.
+- `language mentions`: Same for programming languages.

 - `os mentions`: Same for operating systems.